 Any work done on a roof should be done with the availability of a clear and safe walking path.
 Direct paths from one side of the roof to the other are not always the safest.
-Workers must be aware of any obstacles in place, such as pipes, varying roof heights, and roof vents.
-Certain features such as skylights, hatches, and smoke vents should have guards around them to prevent anyone from falling in.
+Workers must be aware of any obstacles in place, such as pipes, varying roof heights and roof vents.
+Certain features such as skylights, hatches and smoke vents should have guards around them to prevent anyone from falling in.
 Damaged or weakened areas on a roof should also be clearly indicated and approached with caution.

-As previously mentioned, weather makes a big impact on the safety of rooftop projects.
+Like we said, the weather has a big impact on the safety of rooftop projects.
 Precipitation can make rooftops extremely slick and pose a serious fall hazard.
-Any time the weather is less than ideal, the work should be postponed until more appropriate conditions arrive.
+Any time the weather is less than ideal, all workers should cease operations until more appropriate conditions arrive.

 There are numerous kinds of debris that can cause a slippery surface for a tripping hazard.
 All debris should be cleared from a roofing project including water, dead foliage, oils, dust, and plastic.
 Loose or raised membrane should be addressed.
 Tools and equipment should also be organized and maintained in a manner that will not pose a risk of tripping and falling.
 Workers should always take caution to properly position cords, ropes, and safety harnesses so they do not hinder movement.

 If there are hazardous areas, such as hatches and skylights without rails or roof edges without roofing guardrails, demarcating can be one of the most important steps to take.
 Workers should always indicate these areas with clearly visible markers that will designate them as a hazardous space.
 Workers should pay attention to all demarcated areas and use extra caution when working around them.
 Signage is also important around the work area along with demarcations to draw attention to potential hazards.